 - To identify collective MEs' concerns and issues and bring them forward to the appropriate arena.

 - The MEs' Executive will aim to reach full consensus; when this is not possible, decisions will be based on a majority vote.
 In the case of a tied vote, the Co-Convenors of the MEs’ Executive will have the deciding vote.
 In the event that the vote is still tied, the Cochrane Council Representative will have the deciding vote.

 - For decisions to be taken at MEs' Executive meetings, a quorum of more than half the membership of the MEs' Executive is necessary.
 For decisions to be taken by e-mail correspondence, it is expected that all members of the MEs' Executive will vote but if this is not possible, the above quorum stands.

 - When necessary, decisions will be based on consultation with all MEs.

-- At least one face-to-face meeting per year, which will generally be held at the Mid-Year business meeting; an additional meeting may be held at the annual Cochrane Colloquia.
+- At least one face-to-face meeting per year, which will generally be held at the Governance Meetings; an additional meeting may be held at the annual Cochrane Colloquia.

 - The MEs' Executive minutes will be accessible on Archie in the MEs' Forum.